Russanandres/batus-linux/README.md

 # BatusLin.sh
-this is the sh where the standard bash commands for *nix are collected in one place.
+this is the sh where the standard bash commands for *nix are collected in one place, something like a toolbox.

 Russian only version now!